tc39/notes/meetings/2018-09/sept-25.md

 YK: I don't think we should try to come to consensus at this particular time for set methods.
 As much as no one wants to own this species discussion, we should really have it now.

-LBR: If we work together to get the tests...
+LEO: If we work together to get the tests...

 YK: I don't think we want to make this change—the next steps are to identify a rationalization for what species are for in JavaScript.